liam-leny/UE-AD-A1/README.md

 ## Description

-The **TP MIXTE - UE Distributed Architectures** project is a distributed application consisting of several services for managing movies, showtimes, bookings, and users in a cinema.
+The **TP MIXTE - UE Architectures distribuées A1** project is a distributed application consisting of several services for managing movies, showtimes, bookings, and users in a cinema.
 This application uses mixed APIs, including **GraphQL** for some services and **REST** for the **User** service API, while the other services communicate via **gRPC**.

 ## Project Goal